Landlords Guide To Real Estate Tax Planning

 • Capital Improvements: Significant upgrades that add value or extend the property's life, such as a new roof, must be capitalized and depreciated over time.

-• Routine Maintenance: Repairs that keep the property in it's current condition, like plumbing fixes, can be deducted in the year incurred.
+• Routine Maintenance: Repairs that keep the property in its current condition, like plumbing fixes, can be deducted in the year incurred.

 Understanding when a repair or maintenance expense is deductible or needs to be treated as a capital improvement can be a challenge so, if in doubt, it's always worth discussing with your CPA.